HTTP tracing with correlated logs

-Alerts are written in JavaScript and run for every request captured by logbee.net.
-They have full access to request details, including URL, status code, and logs.
+Alerts run on every HTTP request captured by logbee.net, with full access to all the request properties, including URL, status code, headers, and logs.

 Logbee Microsoft Teams alert